jonhadfield/easeprobe/helm/easeprobe/README.md

   helm install easeprobe ./helm/easeprobe
   ```
   > **Note**:
-  > Persistence for EaseProbe is not enabled by default, you must enable it for production environment.
+  > Persistence for GuardianProbe is not enabled by default, you must enable it for production environment.

 - Start with Persistence
   ```shell